 Regina A. Garza is a Partner in Lozano Smith's Fresno office.
-Ms. Garza provides a wide array of services to the firm's clients, representing both municipalities and school districts.
+Ms. Garza provides a wide array of services to the firm's clients, representing both municipalities, special districts, and school districts.

 Ms. Garza serves as County Counsel for the County of Madera.
 In that capacity, she acts as the legal advisor to the Board of Supervisors and represents the County and the County's officers and employees in their official capacities.
 She also serves as the Deputy City Attorney for the City of Clovis and the City of Fowler.
 She is a prosecuting attorney for municipal code violations, abatement and compliance matters, and is skilled in drafting zoning and regulatory ordinances.
 She is also experienced in serving as general counsel for public agencies.
-She regularly consults with department heads regarding labor and employment issues, collective bargaining, municipal liability and risk management, the Brown Act and the Public Records Act.
+She regularly consults with executives regarding labor and employment issues, collective bargaining, liability and risk management, the Brown Act and the Public Records Act.

 Additionally, Ms. Garza represents school districts as general counsel.
 She handles certificated and classified employee discipline re-assignments, layoffs and terminations.
-Ms. Garza is a skilled negotiator, representing school districts in collective bargaining, grievance arbitrations, and defense of unfair practice charges.
+Ms. Garza is a skilled negotiator, representing public agencies in collective bargaining, grievance arbitrations, and defense of unfair practice charges.
 She also presents workshops and trainings to school boards, administrators and schoolsite staff on various issues relating to labor and employment law, school finance and the Local Control Funding Formula, negotiations, team building and communications, the Brown Act and other areas of state and federal law.

 Prior to joining Lozano Smith, Ms. Garza worked full-time during law school as a litigation law clerk with the Sacramento firm of Dreyer, Babich, Buccolla & Callaham, LLP.
 Ms. Garza was involved in the various aspects of litigation, including drafting pleadings, preparing witnesses for trial and deposition, and negotiating settlements.